Sony A7 versus Nikon D7200

 Both the A7 and the D7200 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the D7200 was followed by the Nikon D7500.

 So what conclusions can be drawn?
 Is the Sony A7 better than the Nikon D7200 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Alpha A7: